HinaseM/AAM-reference/README.md

 - Human data (cross-species via homologous genes, Ensembl ID mapping through biomaRt): prediction score threshold > 0.3 (as used in the original study)

 **Note on thresholds**: These values were selected for the datasets analyzed in this study and are provided as defaults in the script.
 The optimal threshold may vary depending on the depth, quality, and biological similarity of a new dataset to this reference.
 Users are encouraged to inspect the distribution of prediction scores for their own data and adjust the threshold accordingly.
 We recommend reporting the threshold used when citing results derived from this reference.

+### Input requirements

+The query object must already be **subset to microglia** before running this script.
+Marker genes and thresholds for microglia extraction may vary by tissue, age, and platform; see the Methods section of the associated manuscript for the approach used in this study (Tmem119, Aif1 positive; Hexb for excluding monocytes/macrophages) as a reference, but this step is left to the user's judgment for their own data.